NativeSensors/EyeGestures/README.md

 ```
-Non-profit work can use that project under GPL3, for enterprise wanting more freedom in licensing there is commercial license!
+For enterprise wanting more freedom in licensing there is commercial license!
 ```
 ## 👁️ EyeGestures